ArmanHZ/CSCE-5575-HW2-Template/README.md

 # If the above fails, try
 pnpm typechain --target ethers-v6 --out-dir generated/contract-types '$(pwd)/../../chain-end/out/Counter.sol/Counter.json'
 ```
+***NOTE: If the "generated/contract-types" is outside of "src", move it "src".
+Or else, you will encounter problems.***

 After creating the ABI bindings, make sure to import that in your `App.tsx` as well: